rayern/express-boilerplate/README.md

  - Bonus
     1. Implement the ability to share notes with other users.
 Share API implemented
     2. Implement a search functionality that allows users to search through their notes.
-Search paramter has been added in the retrieve API
+Search parameter has been added in the retrieve API
     3. Host the application on Heroku.

 ## Requirements
  - Node v18.17.1